TelemetryDeck/docs/tql/post-aggregators.md

 description: Post-aggregations are specifications of processing that should happen on aggregated values as they come out of the timeseries DB in the TelemetryDeck Query Language.
 lead: Post-aggregations are specifications of processing that should happen on aggregated values as they come out of the timeseries DB.
 order: 170
+searchEngineDescription: Post-aggregations are specifications of processing that happen on aggregated values as they come out of the time series DB in TelemetryDeck's Query Language.
 ---

 ## Field accessor post-aggregator